-Bolivia holds the World People's Conference on Climate Change and the Rights of Mother Earth, where the Universal Declaration the Rights of on Mother Earth is issued.
+Bolivia holds the World People's Conference on Climate Change and the Rights of Mother Earth, where the Universal Declaration the Rights Mother Earth issued.
 It has been submitted to the U.N. for consideration.

 The Global Alliance for the rights of nature is formed.